 But I quickly noticed something.
 The teacher has this sense about her.
 She was calm and her energy was unusual.
 I could not put my finger on it at first.
 It was peace, contentment and joy.
 She commanded her attention.
 Sure, she was a meditation teacher, so you’d expect that.
 I was curious and felt a flicker of inspiration.
 I wanted what she had.

 There was also a student, a woman about ten years older than me.
-She dressed very professionally and appeared to be a businesswoman.
+She was dressed professionally.
 As we had shared why we were there, she said she’d had to stop working a few months earlier.
-Her adrenal system was fried.
+Her adrenal system no longer worked.
 She had pushed her limits for too long, and her health was now in crisis.
-She could not work or handle any intense situations without getting very ill.
+She could not work or handle any intense situations without becoming very ill.
 She had an elderly mother, and a daughter she needed and wanted to care for.
 Her doctor has sent her to the mindfulness program.
 Her story really, really, scared me.
 I could see I was on that same road.

 I went back to the next class.
 We focused on the breath, and again and again and again.
 This practice of sitting still when I had a million things to do did not come easy.
 My mind kept telling me I was wasting time which just generated more noise in my head.